 Rideshare Insurance

-Rideshare coverage is specifically for people that use their car for services like Uber and Lyft.
-Your regular car insurance won’t cover expenses from an accident if it happens while you’re using it commercially.
-Rideshare coverage fills this gap while you’re doing business for a company.
-You should consider this coverage if you drive for a rideshare company just in case an accident occurs.
+Rideshare coverage is specifically for people who drive for Uber and Lyft.
+Your regular policy won’t cover expenses from an accident if it happens while you’re using it commercially.
+Rideshare insurance fills this gap while you’re doing business for a company.
+You should consider it if you drive for a ridesharing company just in case an accident occurs.

 Guaranteed Asset Protection (Gap)

-Gap pays the remainder of your loan if you total a financed vehicle.
-It’ll cover the difference between your car’s actual cash value and the remaining balance on your loan.
+Gap pays off your loan if you total a financed vehicle.
+It’ll cover the difference between its actual cash value and the remaining balance on your loan.
 You should consider adding this if your car is new or worth a lot of money.
 Otherwise, you’ll be stuck paying back the loan by yourself.

 Umbrella Insurance

-This is insurance that will protect you if costs from an accident exceed your current limits.
-Umbrella coverage covers:
+Umbrella insurance protects you if costs from an accident exceed your current limits.
+Adding this to your policy adds coverage for:

 Think of umbrella insurance as bonus coverage for you.
 It’s smart to have this because costs can often go way over your limits.
 This would leave you to pay the rest out of pocket.
 An umbrella policy helps you avoid that situation.